Masahiro Sakurai: Career

 Masahiro Sakurai was born on August 3, 1970, in Musashimurayama, Tokyo, Japan.
 One of Sakurai's earliest experiences in the video game industry began when he worked for HAL Laboratory, where he created the character Kirby at age 19 and directed his first title, Kirby's Dream Land.

-Sakurai left HAL on August 5, 2003, after growing tired of the sequelization passively forced by HAL, ending his work on the Kirby series.
-"It was tough for me to see that every time I made a new game, people automatically assumed that a sequel was coming," Sakurai commented, in an interview with Nintendo Dream, two weeks after he resigned from HAL.
-He explained that, "even if it's a sequel, lots of people have to give their all to make a game, but some people think the sequel process happens naturally".
+Sakurai left HAL on August 5, 2003.
+He explained in an interview with Nintendo Dream that he felt it would be difficult to create new projects while staying at HAL due to the direction of the gaming industry, where the risk of failure was high.
+While he was not being pressured by HAL to create Kirby sequels, he noted increasing tension within the industry as a whole: "It was tough for me to see that every time I made a new game, people automatically assumed that a sequel was coming.
+Even if it's a sequel, lots of people have to give their all to make a game, but some people think the sequel process happens naturally."

 Soon after, Sakurai began working on a project with Q Entertainment, along with Tetsuya Mizuguchi.
 This collaboration resulted in Meteos in 2005, a puzzle game for the Nintendo DS.
-On September 30, 2005, Sakurai announced that he had formed his own company, Sora Ltd. Two titles were announced to be in development but no information on the titles had been divulged.
-As for the future of the Super Smash Bros. series, Nintendo and HAL Laboratory's President Satoru Iwata, during Nintendo's E3 2005 press conference, promised an online iteration of the game would come to Nintendo's video game console Wii.
+On September 30, 2005, Sakurai announced that he had formed his own company, Sora Ltd. Two games were announced to be in development but no information on the titles had been divulged.
+As for the future of the Super Smash Bros. series, Nintendo and HAL Laboratory president Satoru Iwata, during Nintendo's E3 2005 press conference, promised an online iteration of the game would come to the Wii.

 In issue #885 of Famitsu magazine, Sakurai revealed that he would be serving as a director and game designer on Super Smash Bros.
 Brawl for the Wii.
 Super Smash Bros.
 Brawl was released in 2008, after personnel borrowed from 19 different developer studios assisted in development.
 Sakurai had been updating daily the Super Smash Bros Brawl website called the Smash Bros.
 Dojo.
 Starting a year previous the release, he revealed Brawl secrets and gameplay content through the site.
 The Smash Bros.
 Dojo had regular updates from May 22, 2007, to April 14, 2008.